pieterberg/Smartie-Sorter/components.md

 The following resources are available in the [components](https://github.com/pieterberg/Smartie-Sorter/tree/main/documentation/components) folder:

-- Fusion 360 archive files (.f3d) of the components
+- Fusion 360 archive files (.f3d) of the components,
-- Fusion 360 archive files (.f3z) of the Smartie Sorter assemblies
+- Fusion 360 archive files (.f3z) of the Smartie Sorter assemblies,
 - and DXF files (.dxf) for laser cutting the wooden MDF components

 ## 3. Folder Structure